json420/degu/doc/index.rst

     *   **A lightweight HTTP server** that's easy to embed within applications

-    *   **A matching HTTP client** carefully designed to harmonize with the server API
+    *   **A matching HTTP client** carefully designed to harmonize with the server

-    *   **Stream-friendly IO abstractions** used by the server and client for HTTP request and response bodies
+    *   **Stream-friendly IO abstractions** used by both the server and client for HTTP request and response bodies

-Degu server applications are implemented according to the :doc:`rgi`, which is very much in the spirit of `WSGI`_ but does not attempt to be compatible with `CGI`_, nor necessarily to be compatible with any existing HTTP servers.
+Degu server applications are implemented according to the :doc:`rgi` (RGI), which is very much in the spirit of `WSGI`_ but does not attempt to be compatible with `CGI`_, nor necessarily to be compatible with any existing HTTP servers.

 Some noteworthy Degu features: